jgw96/pwa-files/README.md

 # pwa-files

+Special thanks to https://github.com/GoogleChromeLabs/browser-fs-access as this web component makes heavy use of this package

 `pwa-files` is a [web component](https://meowni.ca/posts/web-components-with-otters/) from the [PWABuilder](https://pwabuilder.com) team that brings an awesome "install" experience to your Progressive Web App!

 _Built with [lit-element](https://lit-element.polymer-project.org/)_